-Oh, how we’ve missed Spontaneous Escapes!
-In another sign that travel is returning to normal, Singapore Airlines is offering 30% off its usual full redemption prices for selected flights.
-There’s a whole range of destinations on offer across Economy to Business Class. and you can travel from 1 April to 31 May 2022.
+Spontaneous Escapes is back for July 2025.
+As usual, Singapore Airlines is offering 30% off its usual full redemption prices for selected flights.
+There’s a whole range of destinations on offer across Economy to Business Class, and you can travel from 1 to 31 August 2025.

 What are you waiting for?
 Here are the latest Spontaneous Escapes deals for 30% off.